-There’s something admirable about Turnage’s intentions both to rekindle & revamp the idea of a fanfarish concert opener, & the music he goes on to cite as examples—by Ligeti, Beethoven, Walton & Bernstein—make the prospect all the more exciting.
+There’s something admirable about Turnage’s intentions both to rekindle and revamp the idea of a fanfarish concert opener, and the music he goes on to cite as examples—by Ligeti, Beethoven, Walton and Bernstein—make the prospect all the more exciting.
 Yet what Turnage delivers is a little under three minutes of essentially empty bombast.
-Trumpets lead the way throughout, kick-starting the work with tambourines, ushering it along over a persistent ‘oom-pah’ set up by the heavier percussion, all the while rising & spilling over each other.
+Trumpets lead the way throughout, kick-starting the work with tambourines, ushering it along over a persistent ‘oom-pah’ set up by the heavier percussion, all the while rising and spilling over each other.
 There’s a momentary retreat, heavily repetitive, before they instigate a final crescendo leading to the work’s conclusion.
-As far as the title’s concerned, ‘Fever’ is right; the piece is filled with endless motivic repetitions that certainly seem a little unhinged; but ‘Canon’ is a complete red herring—hockets, imitations & responses do not a canon make.
+As far as the title’s concerned, ‘Fever’ is right; the piece is filled with endless motivic repetitions that certainly seem a little unhinged; but ‘Canon’ is a complete red herring—hockets, imitations and responses do not a canon make.
 Moreover, Turnage’s reliance on mere gestures throughout completely blunts the sharp edges he clearly wants the work to possess; where’s the focus? what are we listening to?
 Perhaps, being generous, music like this cleanses the aural palate to some extent; it certainly makes one appreciate what comes after it.
 But whether that makes it a successful concert opener is debatable.
 As Turnage states, he didn’t want the piece to be “too careful”, nor did he want it to be “clever”; Canon Fever is most definitely neither.

 Mark-Anthony Turnage - Canon Fever